 \subsection{Benchmark Annotations}

-The TAD benchmark is built on top of the NuScenes \cite{nuscenes} validation split, which contains 150 videos, each roughly 20 seconds in length, with accompanying sensor data and 3D bounding-box annotations.
+The TAD benchmark is built on top of the NuScenes~\cite{nuscenes} validation split, which contains 150 videos, each roughly 20 seconds in length, with accompanying sensor data and 3D bounding-box annotations.
 TAD focuses on the following fine-grained vehicle classes defined in NuScenes: car, bus, bicycle, construction vehicle, motorcycle, trailer, and truck.
-The remaining object annotations were ignored for TAD.
+All other object annotations were ignored.

-NuScenes does not provide action labels for scene objects, yet action understanding is a critical aspect of understanding the temporal dynamics of a scene.
-Thus, the first annotation task to create TAD was to label the vehicle actions in NuScenes, which required a pre-processing step that divides each video into segments, as shown in Fig. \ref{fig:annotation_pipeline}.
-For vehicle action understanding, employing a short segment-level approach is appropriate, since an action typically cannot be discerned from a single frame and in a long video, multiple vehicle actions may occur.
-For TAD, five-second segments were selected, since it was empirically observed that most vehicle atomic actions are completed within five seconds.
-Thus, each NuScenes video was divided into ten, uniformly distributed, overlapping segments.
+NuScenes does not provide action labels for scene objects, yet action understanding is a critical aspect of understanding the temporal dynamics of a scene, and thus, a critical aspect of the situational awareness needed by an AD agent.
+Hence, the first annotation task to create TAD was to label vehicle actions in NuScenes, which required a pre-processing step that divides each video into segments, as shown in \cref{fig:annotation_pipeline}.
+For vehicle action understanding, employing a short segment-level approach is appropriate, since an action typically cannot be discerned from a single frame, and in a long video, multiple actions may occur.
+For TAD, five-second segments were selected, since most vehicle atomic actions are completed within five seconds.
+Thus, each NuScenes video was divided into ten uniformly-distributed, overlapping segments.

-To streamline annotation and focus on the most relevant vehicles, each segment was filtered to include only vehicles within 50 m of the ego car.
-This threshold was empirically set to retain the most relevant vehicles, while optimizing human annotation effort.
-Further, vehicles with negligible trajectory displacement within a segment were automatically labeled as \textit{stopped} and excluded from manual labeling.
+To streamline annotation and focus on the most relevant vehicles, each segment was filtered to include only vehicles within 50\,m of the ego.
+This threshold was empirically set to retain the most relevant vehicles while optimizing human annotation effort.
+Vehicles with negligible trajectory displacement were automatically labeled as \textit{stopped} and excluded from manual labeling.